sylvainSUPINTERNET/Framework-game-generator/README.md

   :zap: Exemple view : home, controller: homeController, template:home :zap:

-  :warning: You can add contents of views / controllers for the automatic generation with command line **generate** or define your own logics and treatments in the generated files ( all includes / require_once of them are already done automaticly at the generation)
+  :warning: You can add contents of views / controllers / templates for the automatic generation with command line **generate** or define your own logics and treatments in the generated files ( all includes / require_once of them are already done automaticly at the generation)

   <br><br>